Azure/azure-powershell/src/EventGrid/EventGrid.Autorest/docs/Az.EventGrid.md

 Create a permission binding with the specified parameters.

 ### [Update-AzEventGridSystemTopic](Update-AzEventGridSystemTopic.md)
-Asynchronously updates a system topic with the specified parameters.
+Asynchronously creates a new system topic with the specified parameters.

 ### [Update-AzEventGridSystemTopicEventSubscription](Update-AzEventGridSystemTopicEventSubscription.md)
 Update an existing event subscription of a system topic.

 ### [Update-AzEventGridTopic](Update-AzEventGridTopic.md)
-Asynchronously updates a topic with the specified parameters.
+Asynchronously creates a new topic with the specified parameters.

 ### [Update-AzEventGridTopicEventSubscription](Update-AzEventGridTopicEventSubscription.md)
 Update an existing event subscription for a topic.